MichalOpoka/ecfr/cfr/title-15-Commerce-Foreign-Trade/subtitle-B-Regulations-Relating-Commerce-Foreign-Trade/chapter-I-Bureau-Census-Department-Commerce/part-30-Foreign-Trade-Regulations/subpart-A-General-Requirements/section-30.3.md

 (4) *Carrier.* A carrier is an individual or legal entity in the business of transporting passengers or goods.
 Airlines, trucking companies, railroad companies, shipping lines, and pipeline companies are all examples of carriers.

-(c) *General responsibilities of parties in export transactions* - (1) *USPPI responsibilities.* (i) The USPPI can prepare and file the EEI itself, or it can authorize an agent to prepare and file the EEI on its behalf.
+(c) *General responsibilities of parties in export transactions*—(1) *USPPI responsibilities.* (i) The USPPI can prepare and file the EEI itself, or it can authorize an agent to prepare and file the EEI on its behalf.
 If the USPPI prepares the EEI itself, the USPPI is responsible for the accuracy and timely transmission of all the export information reported to the AES.

 (ii) When the USPPI authorizes an agent to file the EEI on its behalf, the USPPI is responsible for: